jonaskay/flashover-middleman/source/2018-09-29-using-tdd-as-a-mind-hack.html.markdown

 ---

 title: Using TDD as a Mind Hack
-description: You can reduce context switching and train your mind with TDD.
+description: You can train your mind and reduce context switching with TDD
 image: 1f6a6.png
 type: article
 date: 2018-09-29 05:00 UTC